 This page introduces and provides information on setting up Distributed Rendering.

-In V-Ray, DR is done completely through TCP/IP protocol, which is the standard protocol of the Internet and thus the most common protocol that is supported by the hardware.
-The distribution management is divided into a render client and one or more render servers.
+V-Ray divides the frame into regions and spreads them across the participants in the distributed rendering.
+This is done completely through TCP/IP protocol which is the standard protocol of the Internet and thus the most common protocol that is supported by the hardware.
+V-Ray itself does not need additional file or directory sharing (note that you may actually need some file/directory sharing for the bitmaps or other additional files used during rendering).
+The distribution management is divided into Render Clients and Render Servers.

 The render client is the computer from which the rendering is started.
-Unreal and V-Ray for Unreal must be running on this computer in order to start DR. The process initiated by the render client divides the frame into rendering regions and distributes them among the render servers, and later collects the results.
-In any DR job, there is only one render client.
+It divides the frame into rendering regions and spreads it across the Render Servers.
+It distributes data to the render servers for processing and collects the results.

 A render server is one of the computers in the network that does the rendering work.
 A render server requests render data from the render client, processes it, and sends the result back.
 In any DR job, there can be many render servers.